Have you ever heard of incidents where eating brownies or selling Oregano would lead a person to a detention center?

 |They crumble to touch.||They are coarse and sticky to touch.|

 With pretty flowers ranging from pink to purple to white, Oregano stands about 1 to 3 feet tall.

-It is a perennial plant that has some difficulties in withstanding the colder climates.
+It is a perennial plant that has some difficulties in withstanding colder climates.

 The stem of Oregano is hairy and squarish in shape.
-Stems are herbaceous, but over time it develops into a woody stem.
+Stems are herbaceous, but over time, it develops into woody stem.

 Talking about leaves, they are oval, greenish, and arranged alternately on the stem.

 On the other hand, Weeds are dioecious ( male and female separate) and annually growing flowering plants.
 It has imperfect trichome-covered flowers that look more like a cluster of buds.